LeshaTat/local-di-example/README.md

 })
 ```

-In a real project, you may want to further minimize the code, for example, by reducing mentions of dependency keys (e.g., "useGreeting") to a single place, or even adding a mass generation of such functions.
+In a real project, you may want to further minimize the code, for example, by reducing mentions of dependency keys (e.g., "useGreeting"), or even adding a mass generation of such functions.
 However, each of this tooling will increase the complexity of a declaration and make it less explicit.
 So, we leave this decision up to you.

 # Other Injecting Methods